-All MLibrary locations are open to the public during regular hours.
-Cards for photocopying and printing are available for purchase in the amounts of $2, $5, and $10 (please note that you will have to pay in exact change, and with bills; each page printed or copied will cost 6 cents).
-The Mirlyn Library Catalog includes records for the books and journals owned by the U-M Libraries, including Taubman Health Sciences Library, and is accessible by anyone via the World Wide Web.
+All U-M Library locations are open to the public during regular hours.
+U-M Library Search includes records for the books and journals owned by U-M Library, including Taubman Health Sciences Library.
 The vast majority of our online resources are available to the general public from our public computers.
 Printing and copying options are currently restricted to U-M affiliated patrons.

 Alumni who are members of the Alumni Association of the Universtity of Michigan are eligible for remote access to several U-M Library databases.
 Consult the Alumni Association's page on Library Access for more details.

 Alumni are also eligible to purchase borrowing privileges at a discounted rate.

 The University Library has a page with additional information about alumni services.

 If you have questions, please email: firstname.lastname@example.org or phone: (734) 764-0401.
 Please note: Remote access to online resources is not available to alumni and unaffiliated guests.